-I mean really big artists, with real talent, creating new and revolutionary music, transporting meaningful messages and having some impact on society, and thus selling millions of albums and filling stadiums.
+I mean real artists, with real talent, creating new and revolutionary music, transporting meaningful messages and having some impact on society, and thus sometimes even selling millions of albums and filling stadiums.
 Okay, there’s Adele of course who’s selling millions of records, but she’s one of the very few big players now, while she isn’t even offering anything new or revolutionary (which doesn’t mean that she’s a bad artist of course – we’ll talk about that later on).

 Who else?
 Beyoncé?
 Drake?
 Rihanna?
-Justin Bieber?
-Ed Sheeran?
+Miley Cyrus?
+Or maybe Justin Bieber?
 Not only are those artists not playing in the same league than the so-called Masters Of The Past, they’re not even selling a whole lot of records if you compare their albums’ sales numbers to those of older top albums from the Golden Age, or to even some newer records by some other artists.
-Neither Bieber nor Sheeran can’t match the sales numbers of Adele or Amy Winehouse for example, even if they’re among today’s biggest teen stars.
+Neither Bieber nor Miley Cyrus can’t match the sales numbers of Adele or Amy Winehouse for example, even if they’re among today’s biggest teen stars.